Guided Walking Tour of Castle District, Budapest

 Additional information

-Your guide will be waiting in front of Matthias Church at the Holy Trinity Column (1014 Budapest, Szentháromság tér 2); please plan to arrive at least 10 minutes before the tour begins.
+- Your guide will meet you at Holy Trinity Column (1014 Budapest, Szentháromság tér 2) near Matthias Church; arrive at least 10 minutes before your tour starts to ensure a timely departure.

-The tour runs daily at 2pm, except on Mondays and Wednesdays.
+- The guided walking tours of the Castle District are scheduled daily at 2 pm except on Mondays and Wednesdays.

 Crowd at Fisherman's Bastion with St. Stephen's statue, Budapest, on a guided walking tour.